-Peach and nectarine trees are a fantastic choice for the garden, featuring pretty pink blossom in spring followed by juicy fruits that can be harvested later in the year.
-All the nectarine and peach trees we stock are self-fertile, so do not require another tree to pollinate them.
+Peach and nectarine trees are a fantastic choice for the garden, featuring pretty pink blossom in spring followed by juicy fruits that are far tastier that imported ones.
+Nectarine and peach trees like full sun and all the ones we stock are self-fertile, so do not require another tree to pollinate them.

 Peach and nectarine trees like full sun, with the dwarf varieties being suited to keeping in pots on a sunny patio.
 All of the varieties we offer are pot-grown so can be planted at any time of year, but if you do want bare root peach or nectarine trees, please contact us.